xpgram/advance-wars/src/00 - Todo List.md

 Hm.
 I wrote that color-map-detection script, maybe I could do that on them.

+- [x] Range Reticle
+- [ ] Made an intergral feature of the MapCursor for easy access everywhere.
+- [ ] Applied to CoAffected tiles
+- [ ] Applied to Silos

 - [ ] Timer is skippable (max time, order chronology by until?, run update once [complete all tweens])
 - [ ] Timer.every() has max occurrences setting.